Quick Tips File

 undocumented KSDWRT procedure of the DBMS_SYSTEM package.

-This procedure has two parameters, the first one must be "2" to write
+This procedure has two parameters, the first one must be "2" to

-to the alert file, the second one is the message you want to write.
+write to the alert file, the second one is the message you want to

 Here is an example:

-execute sys.dbms_system.ksdwrt(2,to_char(sysdate)||
+execute

-' -- ');
+sys.dbms_system.ksdwrt(2,to_char(sysdate)|| ' -- ');

 Use 1 instead of 2 to write to the trace file